 The 9-partner strong consortium that makes up the “EGNSS-enabled Smart Road Infrastructure Usage and Maintenance for increased energy efficiency and safety on European road networks” (ESRIUM) project came together online to kick-start the project on 9th December 2020.

 The project received a funding grant of €3 million by the European Commission under the programme Horizon 2020 to foster greener and smarter road usage, road maintenance, and increase road safety.
 It includes 7 work packages and covers a range of applications.
-After an overview by coordinator JOANNEUM RESEARCH Forschungsgesellschaft mbH, each work package leader presented their plan and mapped out next steps in the virtual meet-up.
+After an overview by coordinator JOANNEUM RESEARCH Forschungsgesellschaft mbH, each work package leader presented their plan and mapped out the next steps in the virtual meet-up.

 ESRIUM key innovation will be formed by a homogeneous, accurate and recent digital map of road surface damage and road wear.
 ESRIUM’s core proposition is a data platform, which hosts highly detailed EGNSS-referenced map data of road damage and associated safety risks at centimeter-level resolution.
 Further addressed as “road wear map”, it will contain unique information, which is of value to multiple stakeholders: road operators will be able to lower the road maintenance effort by optimal planning.
 Further, road operators will be able to lower road wear and increase traffic safety especially for heavy vehicles by suggesting driving adjustments to use the road surface more evenly.